eclipse-archived/ceylon-lang.org/documentation/1.0/tour/functions.md

 reference to `cancel()` returned by `addObserver()` can be called by any code that obtains the reference.

-In case you're wondering, the type of the method `addObserver()` is `Callable<Callable<Void>,Component,Callable<Void,Event>>`.
+In case you're wondering, the type of the function `addObserver()` is `Void()(Void(Event))`.

 Notice that `cancel()` is able to use the parameter `observe` of `addObserver()`.
 We say that the inner method receives a *closure* of the non-`variable` locals and parameters of the outer method — just like a method of a class receives a closure of the class initialization parameters and locals of the class initializer.
 In general, any inner class, method, or attribute declaration always receives the closure of the members of the class, method, or attribute declaration in which it is enclosed.
 This is an example of how regular the language is.

 We could invoke our method like this: